About the Institute of Agricultural Technology

 The short course program is renamed the MSU Institute of Agricultural Technology.

-The first IAT community college partner is added, Northwestern Community College in Traverse City.
+The first IAT community college partner is added, Northwestern Michigan College in Traverse City.

 IAT expands its community college programs to the Upper Peninsula with partner Bay College in Escanaba and adds the Food Processing, Technology and Safety certificate program.